google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 ### Gitlab artifacts filestore

-You can use the variable `FILESTORE: gitlab` to use Gitlab artifacts for storing
+You can use the variable `FILESTORE: gitlab-artifacts` to use Gitlab artifacts for storing
 - coverage reports
 - corpus
 - continuous build